ayuguchi/hr-ball-catching/README.md

 # hr-ball-catching

-* RT-Conmpnents for ball-catching task using OpenRTM
+This repository includes RT-Components for ball-catching task.